Check Your Overflow Tube

 The water level control valve (also called the ballcock) controls the water level inside the toilet tank.
 When you flush the toilet, the water level drops and the ballcock lets water into the toilet tank.
 The flapper then closes and the water level will rise until it reaches the preset level.

 At this point, it's the control valve's job to shut the water off.
-If water is running down the overflow tube, the control valve needs to be adjusted or replaced.
+Your toilet tank overflowing water into the overflow tube indicates that the control valve needs to be adjusted or replaced.

 How to check for water running down the overlow tube